Quantum7429/component-editor/README.md

-This is only being used as an issue/suggestion tracker
+This is only being used as an issue/suggestion tracker + somewhere for me to put planned features